 All work presented must be your own or must be acknowledged appropriately.
-Malpractice, including plagiarism, could lead to you receiving zero marks for the task or examination.
+Malpractice, including plagiarism, could result in a mark of zero for the task or examination.

 Malpractice is any activity that allows you to gain an unfair advantage over other students.
 It includes, but is not limited to: